 Luckily, this did not halt his progress for too long.
-McClean has become a key player for Ireland over the past eight years, winning 72 caps and scoring a number of hugely important goals.
-He also was an important part in far more successful European Championships campaign in 2016.
+McClean has become a key player for Ireland over the years that followed, winning 102 caps and scoring a number of hugely important goals.
+He also was an important part in a far more successful European Championships campaign in 2016.

 As for his lasting impact on football in Northern Ireland, he has played a part despite never playing for the country at senior level.
 The IFA have done more to attempt to make Catholics feel welcome and this has translated to a successful period on the pitch.

 Certain red flags remain.
-The anthem is a major sticking point for many players, and some subsections of the Northern Irish support remain less than welcoming for players of a certain persuasion.
-Still, Windsor Park remains a more welcoming place than it was just a few years ago.
+The anthem is a major sticking point for many players, and some subsections of the Northern Irish support remain less than welcoming for players of a certain political or religious persuasion.
+Still, Windsor Park is a more tolerant place than it was just a few years ago.